katwlodarczyk/portfolio/README.md

 ## 1.1 Background
-Created website is attempting to solve issue of self-promotion.
+Created website is attempting to solve the issue of self-promotion.
 Web technology sector relies deeply on the ability to show yourself and your abilities.
 This problem complies with the assessment criteria.
 ## 1.2 Wire Frames
 Low fidelity wire frames have been created prior to the coding process.